 In the main OASIS screen, you may see the following bar.
 This is the memory usage monitor.
 It keeps track of the memory used by the software.
+The percentage shows the amount of free memory available.

 If you click on the bar, you can see a summary of the memory available/used.